HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 ### **UniversitySetting (New Model)**

 -   **Purpose**: To store tenant-specific, configurable key-value settings for a university.
 This model provides a flexible way to manage business rules, such as the evaluation score weighting, without requiring code changes.
 As default, this will be seeded with 60/40 weight for calculating the overall evaluation score (derived from overall qualitative and quantitative scores).
+This provides a flexible way to manage business rules, such as evaluation score weighting **and data integrity thresholds**, without requiring code changes.
 -   **Key Attributes**:
     -   `id`: Primary key.
     -   `university_id`: Foreign key linking the setting to a specific `University`.